 It is important that businesses submitting an EOI are aware that their submission does not guarantee that they will progress further in the procurement process.
 Only companies that can demonstrate capability and capacity in accordance with BMA’s standards will be invited to pre-qualify for specific opportunities.

 BMA strongly encourage local industry to contact the ICN Queensland in the first instance to improve their understanding of the EOI process.

 SABR Project Procurement Team

-The proposed project is currently completing a Definition Phase Study and is subject to a number of approvals.
-Accordingly, the scope descriptions, timelines and values stated in this project description are indicative only and subject to change.
+The SABR Project is currently in the execution phase.
+The scope descriptions, timelines and values stated in this project description are indicative only and subject to change

 BHP - MINIMUM REQUIREMENTS FOR SUPPLIERS

 Presentation of the Supplier Briefing conducted by BMA-SABR team